 We have experienced significant operating losses in each period since we began investing resources in PCT and CP.
 These losses have resulted principally from research and development, sales and marketing, and general and administrative expenses associated with the development of our PCT business.
-During the year ended December 31, 2018, we recorded a net loss available to common shareholders of \$23,473,150 of which \$12,881,899 was deemed dividends on a beneficial conversion feature, or (\$15.33) per share, as compared with \$10,715,561, or (\$9.62) per share, of the corresponding period in 2017.
-We expect to continue to incur operating losses until sales of PCT and CP products increase substantially.
+During the year ended December 31, 2019, we recorded a net loss available to common shareholders of \$15,868,083 or (\$7.98) per share, as compared with \$23,473,150 or (\$15.33) per share, for the corresponding period in 2018.
+We expect to continue to incur operating losses until sales increase substantially.
 We cannot be certain when, if ever, we will become profitable.
 Even if we were to become profitable, we might not be able to sustain such profitability on a quarterly or annual basis.